-Cross Check MA Up - Sends a trap when all remote MEPs in an MA come up.
-An MA Up trap is sent if cross-checking is enabled, and a CCM is received from all remote MEPs configured in the static list for this maintenance association.
+- ◆ Cross Check MA Up Sends a trap when all remote MEPs in an MA come up.
+An MA Up trap is sent if cross-checking is enabled, and a CCM is received from all remote MEPs configured in the static list for this maintenance association. - Cross Check MEP Missing Sends a trap if the cross-check timer expires and no CCMs have been received from a remote MEP configured in the static list.

-18. Cross-checking must be enabled for this type of trap to be reported (see "Configuring CFM Maintenance Associations").
+13. Cross-checking must be enabled for this type of trap to be reported (see "Configuring CFM Maintenance Associations").